 Between 2019 and 2022, the Saudi Food and Drug Authority (SFDA) extensively updated the medical device regulations in Saudi Arabia.
-In particular, the requirements for medical device marketing authorization (MDMA).
-It evolved to cope with EU Medical Device Regulations (MDR) updates.
-The continuous development and reengineering of the registration procedures has increased the complexity of the SFDA registration process.
+In particular, the requirements for medical device marketing authorization (MDMA) had evolved to cope with EU Medical Device Regulations (MDR) updates.
+The continuous development and reengineering of the registration procedures increased the complexity of the SFDA registration process.
 To market in Saudi, all medical devices, including low-risk classes and in vitro diagnostics(IVDs), must be MDMA registered through the technical file application (TFA) route.

 Since January 2022, all medical devices, equipment, supplies, software/apps, and IVD products must be registered through one available MDMA route called TFA (or MDMA2).
 This route has resulted from the SFDA’s continuous updates of regulations influenced by the EU MDR and IVDR.

 Therefore, the registration requirements became more stringent, with many conditions to meet and studies to provide, such as clinical evaluation reports (CER), biocompatibility test reports, and the need to conduct a post-market clinical follow-up (PMCF) study in Saudi Arabia.